fbpx Skip to Content

 I Really Hated Exercise

 I was always the slowest, I always finished last, huffing and puffing, needing tons of walk breaks, even just during the warm-up laps.
-I could block, bump, and spike like nobody’s business, but I remember always feeling second best because I was the girl who had to take the highest number of uniform because the numbers correlated to the size.

-I played tennis from my freshman through junior year of high school and, again, really enjoyed the sport, but abhorred the running.
-Our coach was a middle-aged guy who could run circles around me.
 The entire team would have finished their laps around the field, while I was still stumbling along next to the (also middle-aged) assistant coach, who I’m quite sure they sent in as an attempt to get me to run faster.

 It was ineffective.